Table of Contents

 $skuNamePretty = ($translationTable | Where-Object {$_.GUID -eq $sku.skuId} | Sort-Object Product_Display_Name -Unique).Product_Display_Name

-This will translate the skuPartNumber to the familiar License name known from the admin portals.
+This process will convert the skuPartNumber into the recognizable License name commonly seen in the Microsoft 365 admin center.

 PS P:\> $skuNamePretty